Aarav004/Portfolio-Projects/Power BI/E-Commerce Analysis/readme.md

 - Well in such case we will split the column into different columns `Year`, `Month`, `Day`, and `Time`.

   <img width="1148" height="662" alt="image" src="https://github.com/user-attachments/assets/78d55a08-42d6-4e00-b4be-61c909b53f1a" />
-  *even after splitting, individual columns are still have invalid data.
-Let's proceed further*
+  *even after splitting individual columns are still have invalid data*.
+Let's proceed further

 - So, we made sure that the data type is text in between the steps to make sure that we achieve the desired output.